 - Server administrators sometimes choose to block other servers, which are a source of unmoderated abuse or break general rules of accepted behavior.
-This will hinder your ability to communicate with users on those servers.
+This will hinder your ability to communicate with members of those servers.

-P2P networks do not use servers, as users communicate directly between each others, and hence cannot be self-hosted.
-However, some additional services may rely on centralized servers, such as users discovery or offline messages relaying, which can benefit from self-hosting.
+P2P networks do not use servers, as peers communicate directly between each other, and hence cannot be self-hosted.
+However, some additional services may rely on centralized servers, such as user discovery or relaying offline messages, which can benefit from self-hosting.

 - Minimal information is exposed to third parties.

-- Modern P2P platforms implement end-to-end encryption by default.
+- Modern P2P platforms implement E2EE by default.
 There are no servers that could potentially intercept and decrypt your transmissions, unlike centralized and federated models.